ArmandoFerraj/Signal-Prediction/README.md

 ![CompareScaledAlg](https://user-images.githubusercontent.com/108841153/218569653-8ca2eb03-1129-48fe-b5a9-865f0d4010fa.png)

 Finalize Model:
 - KNN and SVM show the most promise for a model.
+Thus we experimented with these two candidates.
-- Thus, we tuned the parameters for KNN and SVM to find the optimal configuration.
+- We tuned the parameters for KNN and SVM to find the most optimal configuration.
 -	It was found that SVM with radial basis function as the kernel and C= 1.7 scored the best with 85.0% accuracy.
-- To finalize the model; 80% of the dataset is used to train, 20% to make predictions.
+- To finalize the model 80% of the dataset is used to train, 20% to make predictions.

 Results:
 - The final model achieved an accuracy of 92.8% on unseen data.
 This surpasses our estimate of 85.0%.
-The predictions for our binary classifcation problem are depicted below.
+The predictions made by our model are depicted below.
 -	confusion matrix:

 ![ConfusionMatrix](https://user-images.githubusercontent.com/108841153/218570407-92f52dfa-61ff-4b3d-9ba1-4b18a5aba5be.png)